ansible-collections/community.zabbix/docs/ZABBIX_JAVAGATEWAY_ROLE.md

 * `zabbix_javagateway_version`: This is the version of zabbix.
 Default: 5.2.
 Can be overridden to 5.0, 4.4, 4.0, 3.4, 3.2, 3.0, 2.4, or 2.2.
 Previously the variable `zabbix_version` was used directly but it could cause [some inconvenience](https://github.com/dj-wasabi/ansible-zabbix-agent/pull/303).
 That variable is maintained by retrocompativility.
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo_yum_schema`: Default: `https`.
 Option to change the web schema for the yum repository(http/https)
-* `zabbix_repo_yum_disabled`: A string with repository names that should be disabled when installing Zabbix component specific packages.
-Is only used when `zabbix_repo_yum_enabled` contains 1 or more repositories.
-Default `*`.
-* `zabbix_repo_yum_enabled`: A list with repository names that should be enabled when installing Zabbix component specific packages.
 * `zabbix_javagateway_package_state`: Default: `present`.
 Can be overridden to `latest` to update packages when needed.
 * `zabbix_javagateway_conf_mode`: Default: `0644`.
 The "mode" for the Zabbix configuration file.